Deep Creek Hot Springs

 Deep Creek Hot Springs, DCHS, are natural hot springs located in the northern Mojave Desert section of the San Bernardino National Forest, near Hesperia in San Bernardino County, Southern California.

 Geography

 The springs are in the rain shadowed desert foothills of the San Bernardino Mountains on the Deep Creek fork of the Mojave River.
 They are in a large bouldered riparian zone, surrounded by a rich habitat ecotone of the xeric shrublands—desert chaparral, montane chaparral and piñon-juniper woodlands, and conifer forest plant communities.

 The Southwestern Arroyo Toad—Bufo californicus, an endangered species, lives along Deep Creek.

 Recreation

 Deep Creek Hot Springs, being located next to Deep Creek, provides both hot and cold water locations for clothing optional bathing.
 The site is managed by the San Bernardino National Forest and is maintained by a volunteer group, the Deep Creek Volunteers.
 Water from the creek or pools is not advised for consumption.
 The hot pools contain a rare and sometimes fatal disease called primary amoebic meningoencephalitis.
 Very high fecal coliform counts are found in the hot springs as well.

-Hiking Trails

-There are three main hiking routes to reach the Hot Springs.

-Bowen Ranch / Freedom Trail - the shortest route at approximately two miles each way.

-Bradford Ridge Path - 2.6 mile one-way trip from the south.

-Pacific Crest Trail - the PCT goes through Deep Creek Hot Springs and can be reached from the Lake Arrowhead area, 6 miles each way.

-Regulations

-The Deep Creek Hot Springs regulations include: